With online retail forever hitting new heights, eCommerce businesses are looking for new ways to increase their average eCommerce conversion rate.

 A conversion rate is the numerical percentage of a website’s traffic that results in the desired end product.
 For example, if an eCommerce website has 100 visitors in a day and 4 people place an order then the conversion for that day would be 4%.
-Conversion Rate optimisation (CRO) is the process by which eCommerce businesses take steps to maximise their conversion rate.
+Conversion Rate Optimisation (CRO) is the process by which eCommerce businesses take steps to maximise their conversion rate.

 Keeping track of conversion rates is good practice for any eCommerce business but is essential if you’re looking to grow one.
 You’ve already done the hardest part by getting customers through the door and CRO can help convert this into profits.

 A good conversion rate differs case by case so it’s important to understand your business and its audience in order to set yourself appropriate goals.
-The average eCommerce conversion rate is only between roughly 0.1% and 3.5%, so if you are looking at your current statistics and small figures are alarming you, try to take them in context.
+The average eCommerce conversion rate is only between roughly 0.1% and 3.5%, so if you are looking at your current statistics and small figures are alarming you, try to take them into context.

 Every industry is different and there are plenty of studies available online that can give you some idea of what a good conversion rate for your industry is.
 However, don’t get fixated on these numbers.
 They are just ballpark figures that take thousands of different businesses into account, every single eCommerce business has a different conversion rate.